-The curriculum will be organized around three major clinical experiences: an Early Clinical Experience, a Middle Clinical Experience, and a Late Clinical Experience.
-Between the clinical experiences there will be a series of intersessions which will provide an opportunity for students to focus on particular areas of strength, weakness, and interest.
+The curriculum will be organized around three major clinical experiences: the Early Clinical Experience, Middle Clinical Experience, and Late Clinical Experience.
+Between the clinical experiences there are intersessions which will provide an opportunity for students to focus on particular areas of strength, and interest.